About Our Farm

 Our farming roots grow deep.
 Charles and Cheryl were both raised on farms with diverse activities such as beef, sheep, logging, goats, horses, hay, grains, and of course, fresh produce.

-Charles is a full time farmer, who also is raising up little Anna and Carla, the newest addition to the DeBerry family.
-Cheryl serves as the Natural Resources Business Specialist for Garrett County Economic Development.
+Charles is a full time farmer, who also is raising up James and Carla.
+Cheryl serves as the Broadband & Energy Manager for Garrett County Department of Technology & Communications.

 How We Farm

 We take pride in being “low input” farmers, meaning we use as many organic and all-natural methods of controlling weeds, insects and disease as we can.
-We are not certified organic, though, and will use minimal over-the-counter conventional products if we find we may lose our crop.
+We are not certified organic, though, but use organic methods.
 And importantly, we do not grow GMO crops.

-Our daughters are in the fields with us every day, and we won’t do anything that we feel would harm our precious little girls.
+Our kids are in the fields with us every day, and we won’t do anything that we feel would harm our precious children.